Here is how net-metering will change if NEPRA's Draft Prosumer Regulations, 2025 get approved - Profit by Pakistan Today

 Net Billing System:

 Basically this means that total bills will now be netted, instead of total units consumed for bill calculation.
 Say, a prosumer generates 1,000 kWh of electricity in a month and consumes 800 kWh from the grid.
-Under net metering, the prosumer would receive credits for the 200 kWh they supply back to the grid.
-This would mean that their total bill is -200 x NAPP.
+Under the older net metering, the prosumer used to receive credits for the 200 kWh they supply back to the grid.
+This meant that their total bill is (-200 x NAPP).
 If the NAPP is 27, the bill comes out to be -5400.
 (The negative sign signifies that this bill is a receivable)

-If the consumer produces an extraordinary amount of units such that the net bill is negative, they get credit PKR credits like before, which can be used to offset future electricity bills or be paid out based on the agreement.
+If the consumer produces an extraordinary amount of units such that the net bill is still negative, they would get PKR credits like before, which can then be used to offset future electricity bills or be paid out based on the agreement.

+The new regulations specify that the net metering system will apply to both renewable and non-renewable sources.
+However, the prosumer will only receive credits at the national average purchase rate (NAPP), which is lower than the retail price.

 -